-- 1. I have received a copy of the Diocesan Sexual Misconduct Policy and I have read it and understand it. - 2.
+ag gainst (Name of Respondent).
+1. I have received a copy of the Diocesan Sexual Misconduct Policy and I have read it and understand it. • 2.
 I agree to take part in an informal, facilitated process to attempt to resolve this complaint.
-The facilitator appointed by the Diocese of Nova Scotia and Prince Edward Island is .
-I agree to the appointment of this person. - 3.
-If the process arrives at a resolution to the complaint, such resolution will be recorded in writing and signed by the Respondent, the facilitator, and me, and it will be referred to the DSM Point Person for approval and ratification. - 4.
-The Facilitation Resolution Agreement will be final and binding. - 5.
-I understand that any statements or admissions made in the process are without prejudice and may not be disclosed in any investigation if the facilitated process fails. - 6.
-I understand that if I have any questions about the operation of this Policy and my rights and responsibilities under it, I may speak with the DSM Point Person at any time.

-I understand that the Diocesan Sexual Misconduct Policy in no way restricts, or seeks to restrict, my legal right to seek independent legal advice or to seek a remedy through the civil courts or under the Nova Scotia or PEI human rights legislation.
-I understand, furthermore, that by choosing to participate in this Informal Resolution Process, I am not restricting my own options in this regard.
-(Complainant's Initials)
+The Facilitator appointed by the Diocese of Nova Scotia and Prince Edward Island is 3.
+If the process arrives at a resolution to the complaint, such resolution will be recorded in writing and signed by the Respondent, the Facilitator, and me, and it will be referred to the DSM Policy Navigator for approval and ratification.
+4. 4.
+The Facilitation Resolution Agreement will be final and binding under the DSMP.
+5. 5.
+I understand that any statements or admissions made in the process are without prejudice and may not be disclosed in any investigation if the facilitated process fails, unless required by law.
+6. I understand that if I have any questions about the operation of this Policy and my rights and responsibilities under it, I may speak with the DSM Navigator at any time. to th: un understand that the Diocesan Sexual Misconduct Policy in no way restricts, or see to restrict, my legal right to seek independent legal advice or to seek a remedy brough the civil courts or under the Nova Scotia or PEI human rights legislation.
+I nderstand, furthermore, that by choosing to participate in this Informal Resolution rocess, I am not restricting my own options in this regard.
+(Complainant's Initia ls) Sig gned: Date: W 7itness: Date:

-Signed: Date:

--

-Witness: Date: